OSVAI/GridConv/README.md

 ## License

 ---
-GridConv is released under the MIT license.
+GridConv is released under the Apache license.
 We encourage use for both research and commercial purposes, as long as proper attribution is given.

 ## Acknowledgement